pji/blackjack/README.rst

 Still To Do
 -----------
+The primary to-do list is complete.

-The following features are on the to-do list:
+The following features are on the nice-to-have list:

-* Keep data from displaying outside of fields.
-* Create a kick-off script at root to ease starting the script.
 * Save game state.
 * Restore game state.

-The following features are on the nice-to-have list:

 * Add optional card count to display.
 * Add will_*_never functions.
 * Add will_*_random functions.